stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 Not every node can influence the composite value for any given slot.
-Whether or not a node can affect a given slot depends on how many other nodes include that node in their quorum slices as well as how the current slot number and history perturb a cryptographic hash of nodes' public keys.
+Whether or not a node can affect a given slot depends on how many other nodes include that node in their quorum slices, as well as how the current slot number and history perturb a cryptographic hash of nodes' public keys.